Skip to content

 Marisa immediately began platinum/taxane chemotherapy protocol.
 The first cycle produced brutal symptoms that exceeded even worst-case expectations:

-Marisa experienced violent, guttural vomiting that Mateo could hear through the walls of their Portland home—sounds that traumatized him deeply and left him terrified that she was dying in real time.
+Marisa experienced violent vomiting that Mateo could hear through the walls of their Portland home, intensifying his fear that she would die.
 Her mouth and throat developed painful ulcers that made eating and speaking agonizing.
 Weight loss was rapid and visible, her body becoming fragile in ways that frightened everyone who loved her.
 Her skin became sensitive to touch, and even the pressure of the port in her chest caused constant discomfort.
-Fatigue was profound and unrelenting, leaving her unable to do the caregiving work that had defined her identity as Mateo's mother.
+Fatigue was profound and unrelenting, leaving her unable to do the caregiving work that had defined her identity as Mateo’s mother.

 Neutropenic Precautions: